Yoga and Christianity

 Can Yoga Be a Christian Practice?

 Yoga can indeed be practiced in a way that deepens a Christian’s relationship with Christ.
-By adapting traditional elements of yoga to reflect Christian values, believers can benefit from yoga’s physical and mental advantages while staying grounded in their faith.
+By adapting traditional elements of yoga to reflect Christian values, believers can benefit from Christian yoga’s physical and mental advantages while staying grounded in their faith.

 Yoga as a Tool for Christian Devotion